catseye/Fountain/doc/Definition-of-Fountain.md

 -------------------

 This grammar is written in EBNF.
-Any amount of whitespace may occur between tokens (and for this purpose, comments count as whitespace).
+Any amount of whitespace may occur between tokens (and for this purpose, comments, which are introduced by `//` and extend until the end of the line, count as whitespace).
 Some whitespace must appear between tokens if the tokens would otherwise be interpreted as a single token.
 The bottommost productions in the grammar describe the concrete structure of tokens.